lfv89/play-parser/README.md

 # Play Parser

 Play Parser is a command line tool for parsing and computing Shakespeare's MacBeth play.
 This tool was original built to solve a code challenge for an interview.
-It was approved at the end.

 ## Usage